 At least six months in advance of planned departure, the student should meet with the thesis committee for a review of progress toward completion of the thesis.
 If the committee does not already include a member from outside MCDB, plans should be made at this time to recruit an outside reader to be included in all activities of the committee until the final acceptance of the thesis.
 To qualify for consideration of graduation in a given semester, the student must submit the thesis to the committee no less than one month in advance of the University thesis deadline for graduation and three weeks in advance of the planned date for the oral defense.

 The oral defense (Final Examination) includes presentation of a public seminar on the thesis research, followed immediately by a meeting between the student and the thesis committee.
 Other members of the Faculty may attend this meeting if they choose.
 The candidate may be questioned about the thesis and about areas of science related to the thesis.
 A successful thesis defense requires the affirmative vote of at least four of the five committee members.

 - MMB feedback.

 - Comprehensive Exam Evaluation Sheet (pdf), an outline of how the comprehensive exam is graded.

 Graduate Program Guide

-- 2021 Blue Sheets (pdf), a departmental document outlining what graduate students may expect from year to year.
+- 2022 Graduate Guidebook (a.k.a.
+Blue Sheets, pdf... stand by, making edits), a departmental document outlining what graduate students may expect from year to year.